Researchers/Supervisors

 Africa Health Research Institute (AHRI), Durban, South Africa

-Adrie Steyn is a basic scientist with appointments at the Africa Health Research Institute and the University of Alabama at Birmingham.
-He has a broad background in molecular genetics, with expertise in Mtb virulence and pathogenesis using different animal models for tuberculosis (TB).
-He has developed novel tools and approaches for studying Mtb bioenergetics and redox homeostasis using the Agilent Seahorse XF96, studying the effect of NO, CO and hypoxia on Mtb persistence in vivo.
+Adrie Steyn is a basic scientist with joint appointments at the Africa Health Research Institute (AHRI) and the University of Alabama at Birmingham.
+His expertise spans molecular genetics, with a focus on Mycobacterium tuberculosis (Mtb) virulence and pathogenesis using diverse animal models of tuberculosis (TB).